$0 Northern Territory Adoption Quick-Start Checklist

 Meeting the eligibility criteria gets you to the starting line.
 It does not predict whether a child will be placed with you.
 The NT adoption system operates at very low volume — some years, the number of local relinquishment adoptions is zero.
 Meeting all statutory criteria is necessary but not sufficient for a successful adoption in the NT.

-The practical outcome for many eligible families is that they are redirected toward foster care, kinship care, or intercountry adoption — pathways that have more actual placements available.
-Understanding this reality before you invest months in the assessment process is part of being genuinely prepared.
+The practical outcome for many eligible families is that they are redirected toward foster care, kinship care, Permanent Care Orders, or intercountry adoption — pathways that are more frequently used for permanency or have more actual placements available.
+Understanding this reality before you invest time in the assessment process is part of being genuinely prepared.

 The Northern Territory Adoption Process Guide covers eligibility in the context of each specific pathway — local adoption, step-parent adoption, adoption from care, and intercountry — so you can assess which route is most realistic for your family before committing to the assessment process.